enoklearn/engineering/exercises/automated-testing/four-phase-refactor.md

 Use these questions to guide your curiosity during the exercise:

 - What is a four-phased test?
-- What is "arrange, act, assert" and how does it compare to a four-phase test?
+- What is "arrange, act, assert," and how does it compare to a four-phase test?
 - Hoe might you discover the most valuable test to refactor?

 ## Reflection